Tag: Kevin Brennan

 The below Parliamentary question was asked by Kevin Brennan on 2015-10-29.

-To ask the Secretary of State for Business, Innovation and Skills, how much the Government intends to raise from privatisation of the Green Investment Bank.
+To ask the Secretary of State for Business, Innovation and Skills, what ability the Government plans to retain to ensure that the Green Investment Bank operates according to its original purposes after that body’s privatisation.

 Anna Soubry